-DONATIONNaturally there is one thing still left to do after the ride.
 The last element of Cranksgiving is donating all the purchased items to your local charity!
 Having the riders themselves participate in the donation process is highly recommended.
-Even though one person may have won the ride, having everyone involved in the charitable act of giving provides all the riders with a sense of accomplishment.
+Even though one person may have won the day, having everyone involved in the charitable act of giving provides all riders with a sense of accomplishment.

 Ready to give it a go?
 Add your city to the map.